Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/ratings_reviews.md

 ## What is a rating

-Rating is a note from 1 to 5 showing the product apreciation (1 being the less apreciated and 5 the most appreciated).
+A rating is a ranking from 1 to 5 showing the product assessment (1 being a low degree of excellence and 5 being a high degree of excellence).

 ## Before you start